MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

        print (execute_response.error_message)
    ```

-1. Create a snapshot of this Python session so this environment can be saved in the web service and reproduce at consume time.
+1. Create a snapshot of this Python session so this environment can be saved in the web service and reproduced at consume time.
 Note that
-   you can only include a snapshot that you've created when publishing.
+   you can only use a snapshot that you've created.

    Snapshots are very useful when you need a prepared environment that includes certain libraries, objects, models, files and artifacts.
 Snapshots save the whole workspace and working directory.